 Below: The fruit is a pale green berry about 1/2 inch wide with 3 angles that appear as 6 due to the joint lines between the three carpels of the flower.
 It is pulpy but not juicy and contains the seeds.
 Shown here in the ripening stage.

 Notes: Large-flowered Trillium is not indigenous to the Garden area.
 Eloise Butler's records show that she first obtained plants of this species in May 1908 from Zumbra Heights (on the shore on Lake Minnetonka west of the city) and again on June 4, 1909 from Hawkins, WI; more from Hosford's Nursery in Charlotte, Vermont, in 1914; on Oct.
 7, 1916 - 50 plants from Horsford's which she planted at the "base of the West Hillside"; 12 from Gillett's Nursery in Southwick MN in 1920; additional plants on June 2, 1924 from Hillman, MN; additional plants on May 20, 1928 from the Mille Lacs Lake area in Minnesota; on Oct.
 1, 1928 from Strands Nursery in Taylor's Falls.
-Martha Crone planted more in 1933, '34, '35 and seeds in '43 and nourished the extensive growth of this plant as the above photo clearly indicates.
-She also sowed seeds in 1939.
+Martha Crone planted the species numerous times: 1933, '34, '35, '46, '47, '48, '49, '51, '52, '56, '57 and even seeds in '39, 43, '53, and '54.
+She nourished the extensive growth of this plant as the above photo clearly indicates.
 Native mainly to east-central Minnesota which is the plant's most western approach in the U.S. In Canada it appears from Ontario eastward.
 Four Trilliums are considered native to Minnesota: T. cernuum, T. flexipes, T. grandiflorum and T. nivale.

 Eloise Butler wrote: "In some favored places about Lake Minnetonka may be seen during May profuse growths of the beautiful Large-flowered Trillium.
 So highly is this plant esteemed by the English that they have imported large quantities of it from this country for plantations in their private parks.
 The petals, at first pearly white, turn pink in age, as does the seed vessel.